The First Year

 Your academic personal tutor at Leeds will be a member of academic staff that you can talk to about any issues relating to your studies or academic life.
 You will be invited to three meetings each year, which you should prepare for in advance.

-An assessment is a piece of work that you are asked to complete as part of your degree programme and which will be marked.
+An assessment is a marked piece of work that you are asked to complete as part of your degree programme.
 You will be set several assessments each semester; these could be essays, exams, presentations or other types of work.

-Learning which takes place both online and in person teaching sessions.
+Learning which takes place both online and through in-person teaching sessions.

 Optional modules that you can take outside of your school or faculty.

 When you hand work in to be marked, academic staff will also make comments on what you have submitted.
 These comments are called ‘feedback’ and are there to help you to understand what you have done well and what you could improve.
-Feedback may not always be individual or provided in a written format Sometimes for example, you will be given whole group feedback, perhaps in a lecture.
+Feedback may not always be individual or provided in a written format For example, you could receive group feedback in a lecture.

 Field trips are visits to places or organisations which may be organised by your school as additional learning opportunities.
-In some cases, these will be day trips, others might take place over a weekend or longer.
+These can be day trips, overnight trips, weekend trips or even longer trips.

 You might be asked to complete formative assessments as part of your degree programme.
 Formative assessments do not contribute to your overall grades but are a good way to practice your skills, get feedback on your academic performance and consider how to improve.

-Working in groups is a common part of studying at university.
+Working in groups is a common part of studying at university, often as part of an assessment, and is a good way to learn about working with others effectively.
 You might be able to choose who you work with, or your group might be set up for you.
-Group work could be part of an assessment (e.g. to create and deliver a presentation), and it is a good way to learn about working with others effectively.

 Laboratory sessions at university give you the opportunity to use specialist methods, techniques and equipment in a guided setting.
 Sessions will be led by an academic member of staff, or another subject expert and you may be required to work alone or in small groups.